Share the joy and benefits of pet parenthood:

 Be committed to help your new dog fit into your family!
 If you have kids, you may need to help everyone properly handle and show affection to your new dog.
 You will need to establish new routines.
 Not sure how to solve an issue?
 Have a question?
 Consider talking with the people where you found or rescued your dog.
 They want to be sure she lands in a “forever home” and will more often than not have lots of ideas to share with you.
 Bringing a new dog into the family takes patience, persistence, training and lots of love!
 But the joy and reward of owning a dog is priceless!

-Rethink responsible pet ownership: Much like children, the happiness of most dogs depends heavily on how consistently you communicate and teach your new dog how to fit into her new home.
+Rethink responsible pet parenthood: Much like children, the happiness of most dogs depends heavily on how consistently you communicate and teach your new dog how to fit into her new home.
 Take some time to think about what your dog might need right now, at this stage in her life.
 Maybe she’s ready for some new toys or would enjoy learning a new trick.
 Is your dog the proper weight?
 Never feed a dog “people food” and if your dog could lose a few pounds, investigate a Reduced Fat Formula like the one Bil-Jac offers.
 Watch a few training tips and get busy working with your dogs to learn something new!
 Or take an obedience class to take training to the next level.
 Have you been skipping your usual walk or play time?
 Now that the weather is nicer, take a walk together and explore.
 You could simply spend some time throwing a ball or disk to encourage some more movement for your dog.
 Have you been busy and not spending as much time bonding together as you used to spend?
 Remember, it’s good for BOTH of you to spend time together just being friends!